Cooya Beach, Queensland: Geography

 The locality is low-lying, with housing along most of the coastal strip.
 Apart from that, the land is mostly undeveloped.
 The locality includes part of an unnamed island at the mouth of the Mossman River.

 History

 The town was named on 1 November 1963.
+Despite receiving a formal layout in 1963, major residential development and construction in the area largely waited another 30 years, transitioning into a quiet suburb for working families and locals.